apache/arrow/docs/source/python/parquet.rst

 The data pages within a column in a row group can be compressed after the encoding passes (dictionary, RLE encoding).
-In PyArrow we use Snappy compression by default, but Brotli, Gzip, and uncompressed are also supported:
+In PyArrow we use Snappy compression by default, but Brotli, Gzip, ZSTD, LZ4, and uncompressed are also supported:

 .. code-block:: python

    pq.write_table(table, where, compression='snappy')
    pq.write_table(table, where, compression='gzip')
    pq.write_table(table, where, compression='brotli')
+   pq.write_table(table, where, compression='zstd')
+   pq.write_table(table, where, compression='lz4')
    pq.write_table(table, where, compression='none')

 Snappy generally results in better performance, while Gzip may yield smaller